Goal-Setting Guidance

 - Action plans document the specific tasks or steps needed to accomplish each goal.

-- They help determine the resources and support needed to be successful and whether the end result and timeframe are achievable.
+- They help determine the resources and support needed to be successful and whether the end result and time frame are achievable.

 - They can provide a roadmap for focus and feedback during employee/supervisor one-on-one sessions.